-II.
-Rights and obligations of the WTO Members with regard to the LDCs' TRIPS implementation
+2. Rights and obligations of the WTO Members with regard to the LDCs' implementation of the TRIPS Agreement

-1. LDCs' role in the TRIPS negotiations
+2. 1.
+LDCs' role in the TRIPS negotiations

-At the time of the negotiation of TRIPS, most industrialized countries had long-established comprehensive domestic legislation in the field of IPRs.
-These same countries had also negotiated, signed and ratified several World Intellectual Property Organization (WIPO) Conventions and Treaties.
+At the time of the negotiation of the TRIPS Agreement, most industrialized countries had longestablished comprehensive domestic legislation in the field of IPRs.
+These same countries had also negotiated, signed and ratified several WIPO Conventions and Treaties.
 Thus, industrialized countries had a strong framework of IPRs in both the domestic and the international sphere.
-By contrast, many developing countries and most LDCs2 had neither a comprehensive domestic system for the protection and enforcement of IPRs nor much experience in negotiating international conventions and treaties on IPRs.
+By contrast, many developing countries and most LDCs had neither a comprehensive domestic system for the protection and enforcement of IPRs nor much experience in negotiating international conventions and treaties on IPRs.
 It is thus not surprising that a group of industrialized countries were not only the demandeurs but also largely dictated the shape of the negotiating text and of the final text.

 More specifically, even when seeking to include IP as a negotiating topic in the Uruguay Round of trade negotiations, the US and other industrialized countries used the carrot and stick approach to achieve the objective of strengthening the global system of IP protection.
-The carrots for negotiating and agreeing to the inclusion of IP in the Uruguay Round were concessions in other trade areas, notably increased access to developed country agriculture and textiles markets.3 Developing countries were also granted several important TRIPs-related concessions, most notably deferred implementation of the substantial portions of the agreement and in promises of technology transfer and assistance.4 The stick came in the form of a threat of continued unilateral action5 that could potentially threaten the trade and aid
+The carrots for negotiating and agreeing to the inclusion of IP in the Uruguay Round were concessions in other trade areas, notably increased access to developed country agriculture and textiles markets.
+Developing countries were also granted several important TRIPS-related concessions, most notably deferred implementation of the substantial portions of the agreement and in promises of technology transfer and assistance.
+The stick came in the form of a threat

-The categorization of countries as developed or developing has been a matter of uncontested self-selection; however, this is not necessarily automatically accepted in in the WTO context.
-According to Article XI:2 supra note 6 of the Marrakesh Agreement Establishing the World Trade Organization, the WTO recognizes those countries as least-developed which have been designated as such by the United Nations.
-The United Nations Economic and Social Council (ECOSOC) reviews the list every three years according to the following three criteria: low per capita income, weak human resources, and high economic vulnerability.
-Of the 48 LDCs currently listed, to date, the following 31 are WTO Members: Angola, Bangladesh, Benin, Burkina Faso, Burundi, Cambodia, Central African Republic, Chad, Democratic Republic of the Congo, Djibouti, Gambia, Guinea, Guinea Bissau, Haiti, Lesotho, Madagascar, Malawi, Mali, Mauritania, Mozambique, Myanmar, Nepal, Niger, Rwanda, Senegal, Sierra Leone, Solomon Islands, Tanzania, Togo, Uganda, and Zambia.
-Furthermore, 12 LDCs are currently negotiating their accession the WTO: Afghanistan, Bhutan, Comoros, Equatorial Guinea, Ethiopia, Laos, Liberia, Sao Tomé & Principe, Samoa, Sudan, Vanuatu, and Yemen.
+&lt;sup>3 The categorization of countries as developed or developing has been a matter of uncontested self-selection; however, this is not necessarily automatically accepted in in the WTO context.
+According to Article XI:2 of the WTO Agreement, the WTO recognizes those countries as least-developed which have been designated as such by the United Nations.
+The United Nations Economic and Social Council ('ECOSOC') reviews the list every three years according to the following three criteria: low per capita income, weak human resources, and high economic vulnerability.
+Of the 48 LDCs currently listed, to date, the following 31 are WTO Members: Angola, Bangladesh, Benin, Burkina Faso, Burundi, Cambodia, Central African Republic, Chad, Democratic Republic of the Congo, Djibouti, Gambia, Guinea, Guinea Bissau, Haiti, Lao People's Democratic Republic, Lesotho, Madagascar, Malawi, Mali, Mauritania, Mozambique, Myanmar, Nepal, Niger, Rwanda, Samoa, Senegal, Sierra Leone, Solomon Islands, Tanzania, Togo, Uganda, and Zambia.
+Furthermore, 10 LDCs are currently negotiating their accession the WTO: Afghanistan, Bhutan, Comoros, Equatorial Guinea, Ethiopia, Liberia, Sao Tomé & Principe, Sudan, Vanuatu, and Yemen.

-3 See e.g. Mercurio, Bryan Christopher (2010), 'Reconceptualising the Debate on Intellectual Property Rights and Economic Development' (2010) 3(1) The Law and Development Review, pp. 65-107; Durán, Esperanza and Constantine Michalopoulos (1999), 'Intellectual Property Rights and Developing Countries in the WTO Millennium Round', 2 Journal of World Intellectual Property 6 (1999), pp. 853-874; Christopher May and Susan K. Sell, Intellectual Property Rights: A Critical History (Lynne Rienner, 2005).
+&lt;sup>4 See e.g. Mercurio, Bryan Christopher, 'Reconceptualising the Debate on Intellectual Property Rights and Economic Development', 3(1) The Law and Development Review, 2010, 65-107; Durán, Esperanza and Constantine Michalopoulos, 'Intellectual Property Rights and Developing Countries in the WTO Millennium Round', 2 Journal of World Intellectual Property, 1999, 6, 853-874; Christopher May and Susan K. Sell, Intellectual Property Rights: A Critical History, Lynne Rienner, 2005.

-4 The benefits of the concessions are subject to debate.
-See, i.e., Matthews, Duncan and Munoz-Tellez, Viviana (2006), 'Bilateral Technical Assistance and TRIPS: the United States, Japan and the European Communities in Comparative Perspective', 9 Journal of World Intellectual Property 6 (2006), p.
-629; Trainer, Timothy P. (2008), 'Intellectual Property Enforcement: A Reality Gap (Insufficient Assistance, Ineffective Implementation)?', 8 John Marshall Review of Intellectual Property Law 1 (2008), p.
-47.
+&lt;sup>5 The benefits of the concessions are subject to debate.
+See, i.e., Matthews, Duncan and Munoz-Tellez, Viviana, 'Bilateral Technical Assistance and TRIPS: the United States, Japan and the European Communities in Comparative Perspective', 9 Journal of World Intellectual Property, 2006, 6, 629; Trainer, Timothy P., 'Intellectual Property Enforcement: A Reality Gap (Insufficient Assistance, Ineffective Implementation)?', 8 John Marshall Review of Intellectual Property Law, 2008, 1 at 47.